CNAG-Biomedical-Informatics/convert-pheno/README.md

     carton install

-# HOW TO RUN PHENO-CONVERT
+# HOW TO RUN CONVERT-PHENO

 For executing convert-pheno you will need: